yilianrong/bug-bounty-reference/bugbountytips.md

 ### HTTP Methods

 - If server only allows GET and POST method, then try adding "X-HTTP-Method -Override: PUT to achieve RCE via PUT method.

+### Open Redirection

+- For Open Redirects you can bypass a lot of WAF using a special character which a lot of browsers (such as FireFox) convert into a '.' which will complete your URL.
+  - The character is: 。
+  - Usage: redirecthere。com

 ### TOOLS